junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ## Verification of Workloads operating in Confidential Computing environment

-Confidential Computing is becoming increasingly important as organisations move more workloads into untrusted or shared environments.
-In such a system the application or workload (could be an AI model, database process, financial service, etc.) is executed inside a TEE-protected VM.
-When the workload starts, the TEE generates a cryptographic attestation report providing:
+As organisations move more workloads into untrusted or shared environments, Confidential Computing is becoming increasingly important.
+In such a system, an application or workload (which could be an AI model, database process or financial service, for example) is executed inside a TEE-protected virtual machine (VM).
+When the workload starts, the TEE can generate a cryptographic attestation report providing:

 1. The workload is running on a platform with a known state.
-2. The workload is running correct application(s).
+2. The workload is running the correct application.

-The platform is often built by an independent TEE Vendor, while the Workloads are deployed by Workload owners that come from different parts of supply chain.
+The platform is often built by an independent TEE vendor, while the workloads are deployed by workload owners from different parts of the supply chain.

-The Verification of Attestation of such a system requires independent but mutually coordinating verification of platform claims  appraised by a Platform Verifier and Workload Claims appraised by a Workload Verifier.
+Verification of Attestation for such a system requires independent, yet mutually coordinated, verification of: Platform claims appraised by a Platform Verifier and Workload claims appraised by a Workload Verifier.

 Attester: A layered Attester containing a platform and a workload running in a CC environment